corradomio/java_projects/jext.graphdb/README.txt

 special properties:

-    1) $count: it is increamented on each "create"
+    1) $count: it is incremented on each "create"
     2) versioned T[]: it must be implemented with an extra node with name VT

         VT {